Skip to content

 Lot Sizing and Prop Firm Rules

-Prop firm accounts add a constraint that changes how you should think about lot sizing: the daily loss limit.
-The lot sizing mode determines how much a single adverse trade can impact a follower account relative to that limit.
+Prop firm accounts add one constraint that changes the calculus: the daily loss limit.
+The lot sizing mode sets how far a single adverse trade can move a follower account relative to that limit.

 Sizing Mode